mathboy7/CTF/HITCON/babyfs/README.md

 We always have to think what data can we overwrite.<br>
 We think some heap tricks and exploitation techniques are useless cause conditions are too restrictive and we don't know any addresses.<br>
 So yes, lets leak some addresses first.

+#### Leak

+The most intuitive attack vector is the contents of the \_IO_FILE structure, which is the file stream allocated to the heap.